flokoe/bash-hackers-wiki/docs/syntax/ccmd/conditional_expression.md

 The conditional expression is meant as the modern variant of the [classic test command](../../commands/classictest.md).
-Since it is **not** a normal command, Bash doesn\'t need to apply the normal commandline parsing rules like recognizing `&&` as [command list](../../syntax/basicgrammar.md#lists) operator.
+Since it is **not** a normal command, Bash doesn't need to apply the normal commandline parsing rules like recognizing `&&` as [command list](../../syntax/basicgrammar.md#lists) operator.